 We further add a range of occlusion durations (0.1s, 0.2s, 0.3s, 0.4s, 0.8s, 0.9s, 1s) while the observer is static to get an estimate of how variability changes in response to different occlusion durations.
 Overall, participants complete 225 trials (3 ball speeds * 3 self-motion profiles * 3 occlusion durations * 5 repetitions + 3 ball speeds * 6 occlusion durations * 5 repetitions), which takes around 10 minutes.

-Participants complete a brief training of 18 trials before starting the main experiment (see this video on YouTube).
+Participants complete a brief training of 18 trials before starting the main experiment (see this video on OSF: https://osf.io/4js5w/).
 The ball travels at one of three speeds (2.5, 3.5, 4.5 m/s), going either left or right, and three occlusion durations (0.45, 0.55, 0.65 s).
 In the training, the ball reappears upon pressing the spacebar in the position it would have been in at that moment.
+No visual self-motion is simulated in the training.
 This allows participants to estimate their error (spatially) and helps them familiarize themselves with the task and the environment.